 - Measurable disease defined as lesions that can be accurately measured in at least one dimension (longest diameter to be recorded) as >= 10 mm with computed tomography (CT) scan (or magnetic resonance imaging [MRI] at the discretion of the principal investigator [PI]), as >= 20 mm by chest x-ray, or >= 10 mm with calipers by clinical exam

 - Either primary or non-osseous metastatic site amenable for research biopsy for patients enrolled at Washington University, as confirmed by scheduling of biopsy procedure.
+Other methods to obtain appropriate cancer cells such as large-volume paracentesis or thoracentesis can be allowed at PI discretion.
 Biopsy should be obtained at least 7 days prior to cycle 1 day 1 (C1D1)

 - Experienced documented objective radiographic or clinical disease progression during first-line therapy or within 4 months after the last dose of first-line therapy with any platinum/fluoropyrimidine doublet with or without anthracycline (epirubicin or doxorubicin) or taxane (docetaxel) for unresectable or metastatic disease * NOTE: This is not intended to be an exclusive list of allowed agents; the targeted therapies such as Herceptin and ADC, or immunotherapies without cytotoxic chemotherapy, are permitted